-- Categories

-- Consumer (Domestic)

-- o Enterprise

-- o Industrial

-- o Medical

-- o Automotive

-- Public Agency

-- o Critical National Infrastructure

-- Classes

-- 0. Where compromise to the data generated or level of control provided is likely to result in little discernible impact on an individual or organisation.

-- 1. Where compromise to the data generated or level of control provided is likely to result in no more than limited impact on an individual or organisation.

-- 2. In addition to class 1, the device is designed to resist attacks on availability that would have significant impact an individual or organisation, or impact many individuals, for example by limiting operations of an infrastructure to which it is connected.

-- 3. In addition to class 2, the device is designed to protect sensitive data including sensitive personal data.

-- 4. In addition to class 3, where the data generated or level of control provided or in the event of a security breach have the potential to affect critical infrastructure or cause personal injury.
+- 0. Where compromise to the data generated or level of control provided is likely to result in little discernible impact on an individual or organisation. - 1.
+Where compromise to the data generated or level of control provided is likely to result in no more than limited impact on an individual or organisation. - In addition to class 1, the device is designed to resist attacks on availability that would have significant impact an individual or organisation, or impact many individuals, for example by limiting operations of an infrastructure to which it is connected. - 3.
+In addition to class 2, the device is designed to protect sensitive data including sensitive personal data. - 4.
+In addition to class 3, where the data generated or level of control provided or in the event of a security breach have the potential to affect critical infrastructure or cause personal injury.